Gulf War: Ground campaign

 M109 howitzers belonging to 4th Battalion of the 3rd Field Artillery Regiment, 2nd Armored Division (FWD) conducts artillery strikes on Iraqi positions during the Gulf War.
 4-3 FA was the primary fire support battalion for Task Force 1–41 during the Gulf War, February 1991.

 A 90,000 round artillery preparation fire on Iraqi defensive positions preceded the major ground assault, lasting 2.5 hours.
 1st Infantry Division Artillery, which included 4-3 FA battalion, was decisive during artillery combat operations performing multiple raids and fire missions.
 These combat operations resulted in the destruction of 50 enemy tanks, 139 APCs, 30 air defense systems, 152 artillery pieces, 27 missile launchers, 108 mortars, and 548 wheeled vehicles, 61 trench lines and bunker positions, 92 dug in and open infantry targets, and 34 logistical sites.
 The ground campaign consisted of three or possibly four of the largest tank battles in American military history.
 The battles at 73 Easting, Norfolk, and Medina Ridge are well noted for their historical significance.
 Some consider the Battle of Medina Ridge the largest tank battle of the war.
-Other sources consider the Battle of Norfolk the largest tank battle of the war and the second largest tank battle in American history.
+Other sources consider the Battle of Norfolk the largest tank battle of the war and the second largest tank battle in American military history, behind the Battle of the Bulge.
 The U.S. Marine Corps also fought the biggest tank battle in its history at Kuwait International Airport.
 The U.S. 3rd Armored Division also fought a significant battle at Objective Dorset not far from where the Battle of Norfolk was taking place.
 The U.S. 3rd Armored Division destroyed approximately 300 enemy combat vehicles during this particular encounter with Iraqi forces.